georgevio/SensoGraf/README.md

    docker-compose up -d
    ```
 3. Access Grafana at `http://localhost:3000` (default username/password: `admin/admin`).
-4. Configure Grafana to connect to InfluxDB as a data source.
+4. Grafana is pre-configured to connect to InfluxDB using **automatic provisioning**.

 ---